tawesoft/morph/README.md

 Quick Examples
 --------------

+These are all covered in more detail in the tutorials which follow this section.

 ### Mapping between structs

-Take the source code for an example struct, `Apple`, which uses custom-made weight and price packages:
+Take the source code for an example struct, Apple, which uses custom-made weight and price packages.

 ```go
 type Apple struct {